Jubeerathan/EmailClient/README.md

 # EmailClient

 # Command-Line Email Client
-This is a command-line based email client developed as a programming assignment for a Computer Science course.
+This is a command-line based email client developed as a programming assignment for a module Program Construction.
 The email client has several features, including sending birthday greetings and emails to different types of recipients.

 ## Features